I’ve had a few writers recently come to me with questions similar to this one (summarized) regarding submitting to publishers:

 Part of trying to get published, however, is understanding the process.
 Here I hope I can offer some insight into why agents and editors sometimes seem at odds when it comes to their decisions.
 It’s never quite as black-and-white as it appears.
 A caveat: This post is NOT about drawing a line in the sand and saying “this type of book is commercial and this isn’t.”
 Part of the gamble of publishing is to look and imagine and take chances.
 I will never tell a writer that they should stop submitting to publishers because their idea categorically won’t work and that idea is a guaranteed bestseller.
 It doesn’t work like that.
 There are no certainties.

 My core message has always been that writers who focus on the craft and learn about the publishing industry are setting themselves up for greater success.
-This post is instead about addressing a disparity between agent and editor responses that several writers have noticed, and trying to explain the possible reasons.
+This post is instead about addressing a disparity between agent and editor responses that several writers have noticed and trying to explain the possible reasons.
+(Read more about incorporating agent/editor feedback.)

 My editorial services come with a decade of experience in the publishing industry.
 When you’re ready to submit your work, I can help you navigate the process.